MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/architecture.md

 # Windows container networking

 >[!IMPORTANT]
->Please reference [Docker Container Networking](https://docs.docker.com/engine/userguide/networking/) for general docker networking commands, options, and syntax.*** With the exception of any cases described in [unsupported features and network options](#unsupported-features-and-network-options), all Docker networking commands are supported on Windows with the same syntax as on Linux.
-However, the Windows and Linux network stacks are different, and as such you will find that some Linux network commands (for example, ifconfig) are not supported on Windows.
+>Please reference [Docker Container Networking](https://docs.docker.com/engine/userguide/networking/) for general Docker networking commands, options, and syntax.
+With the exception of any cases described in [unsupported features and network options](#unsupported-features-and-network-options), all Docker networking commands are supported on Windows with the same syntax as on Linux.
+However, the Windows and Linux network stacks are different, and as such you will find that some Linux network commands (for example, `ifconfig`) are not supported on Windows.

 ## Basic networking architecture